authereum/eth-revert-reason/README.md

 1. A better way to determine whether or not a node is full-archive.
 2. A better way to determine whether or not a node exposes Parity `trace` methods.
 3. Reduce the number of calls made by the provider.
+4. Use raw RPC calls instead of a library
+    - Will require unwrapping the provider from the library if provider is still a parameter
+        - Note: this would still require using the ethers default provider

 ## Test